-As the ships approached the Kerch Strait, Russian Federal Security Service (FSB) vessels went on to pursue the intruders, who failed to respond to demands to leave the area and proceeded to make "dangerous maneuvers," thus prompting the Russian side to open fire, Sputnik reported.
+As the ships approached the Kerch Strait, Russian Federal Security Service (FSB) vessels went on to pursue the intruders, who failed to respond to demands to leave the area and proceeded to make "dangerous manoeuvres," thus prompting the Russian side to open fire, Sputnik reported.
 The three ships were eventually detained and escorted to the port of Kerch.

 Kremlin spokesman Dmitry Peskov noted Monday that the Russian border guards acted in compliance with international law to curb the foreign intrusion and protect the country's territory from trespassers, who did not respond to any requests to withdraw from the area.

 Poroshenko also signed a decree introducing martial law in Ukraine that would be effective from November 26 to January 25, 2019.

 A further incident on Monday saw two Ukrainian vessels steaming "at full speed" from the port city of Berdyansk in the Sea of Azov towards the Kerch Strait, prompting Russia to deploy its own naval vessels as well as Sukhoi Su-25 ground attack aircraft to patrol the area of the Crimean Bridge, about 100 miles south of Berdyansk.